+For SRO housing, 24 CFR 5.703(d) only applies to the extent that the SRO unit contains the room or facility referenced in 24 CFR 5.703(d).
 Because no children live in SRO housing, the housing quality standards applicable to lead-based paint do not apply.

 Part II: Congregate Housing [24 CFR 982.606 through 982.609 Form HUD-52641; New HCV GB , Special Housing Types, p.
-6
+6 individual household that includes at least a living room, bedroom and bathroom.
+Food service for residents must be provided.

 Congregate housing is intended for use by elderly persons or persons with disabilities.
-A congregate housing facility contains a shared central kitchen and dining area and a private living area for the individual household that includes at least a living room, bedroom and bathroom.
-Food service for residents must be provided.
+A congregate housing facility contains a shared central kitchen and dining area and a private living area for the